rrongan/computerknowledge/README.md

 The website is the project for both __User Centered Design__ modules.

 ## Introduction
 The topic of my website is computer architecture for beginners.
 I named the website as Computer Knowledge because the website not only shows users the information of computer architecture but also other basic computer knowledge.
-In this report, we will look at the 5 analysis of website – needs analysis, user analysis, task analysis, functional analysis and requirement analysis.
-After that, we will investigate the personas and scenarios created by myself.
-Then, the prototypes of website will be shown and wireframes will be investigated next.
-Finally, 3 style tiles will be looked at the end of the report.

 ## Website Details